Green-Software-Foundation/patterns/docs/catalog/cloud/optimise-storage-resource-utilisation.md

  - size:small
 ---

-# Optimize Storage Utilization
+# Optimise storage utilization

 ## Description
-From both an embodied carbon angle and an energy proportionality angle, it's better to maximise storage utilisation so the storage layer is optimised for the task.
+It's better to maximise storage utilisation so the storage layer is optimised for the task, not only in terms of energy proportionality but also in terms of embodied carbon.

-From the embodied carbon angle, the unused capacity of underutilised storage could be more efficiently used by another task or process.
-From the energy proportionality angle, two storage running at low utilisation rates will consume more energy than one storage running at a high utilisation rate.
+Two storage units running at low utilization rates will consume more energy than one running at a high utilization rate.
+In addition, the unused capacity on the underutilised storage unit could be more efficiently used for another task or process.

 ## Solution
 Move storage resources away from underutilised storage resources.